lsilvapvt/cloudnative-tools-belt/kubernetes/ingress/contour/README.md

-## Samples of Kubernetes Ingress Routing configurations by using Contour
+## Samples of Contour ingress configuration files

 The folders in this repository provide samples of configuration files for use-cases of Kubernetes ingress routing with the [Contour ingress controller](https://projectcontour.io/).